Lars Peter Hansen: Associations

 and the current director of BFI's Macro Finance Research Program (MFR).
 He was founding director of the Milton Friedman Institute, the predecessor of the Becker Friedman Institute.
-In 2018, Hansen wrote a retrospective essay reflecting on the Beginnings of the Becker Friedman Institute for Research in Economics, With M.I.T. economist Andrew Lo, Hansen leads the Macro Financial Modeling Group, a network of macroeconomists working to develop improved models of the linkages between the financial and real sectors of the economy in the wake of the 2008 financial crisis.
+In 2018, Hansen wrote a retrospective essay reflecting on the Beginnings of the Becker Friedman Institute for Research in Economics, With M.I.T. economist Andrew Lo, Hansen leads the Macro Financial Modeling Group, a network of macroeconomists working to develop improved models of the linkages between the financial and real sectors of the economy after the 2008 financial crisis.
 He also is co-principal investigator on a research initiative studying the costs of uncertainty about economic policy.